ddevmoe/simple_config_server/README.md

 # Simple Config Server

-This projects aims at being a simple, straight forward and easy to self-host and maintain configuration server, while supporting common configuration practices and needs.
+This projects aims at being a simple, straightforward and easy to self-host configuration server, while supporting common configuration practices and requirements .

 # Features

 ### Multiple Source Options
-Configurations can be loaded from a variaety of sources:
+Configurations can be loaded from a variety of sources:
 * Local file system folder
-* Redis instance
+* (WIP) Redis instance
-* Pulled from git
+* (WIP) Pulled from git

 ### Environment Support
 Configurations support environments internally -
-Each file can any number of environments (prod / test / development / ...), where each environment is merged _on top_ of the "default" section.
+Each configuration can contain any number of environments (prod / test / development / ...), where each environment is merged _on top_ of the "default" section.

-### (WIP) Inter-config References
-Using a pre-defined syntax, one can refer values of one configuration file within another.
-This can come in handy when multiple files need to contain the same value (I.E. each service need to get the named of a shared SQL table).

 # Configuration Structure & Basic Usage Example